donejs/donejs/docs/guides/generator.md

 ### .editorconfig

-Next we add `default/templates/.editorconfig` file like this:
+Next we add a `default/templates/.editorconfig` file like this:

 ```
 ; Unix-style newlines